microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/README.md

 - `Microsoft.EventHub`
 - `Microsoft.Insights`
 - `Microsoft.KeyVault`
+- `Microsoft.KubernetesConfiguration`
 - `Microsoft.Logic`
 - `Microsoft.OperationalInsights`
+- `Microsoft.OperationsManagement`
 - `Microsoft.ServiceBus`
 - `Microsoft.Storage`
 - `Microsoft.Web`

-- If you already have an Azure account, make sure you have at least [Contributor access instructions](https://docs.microsoft.com/azure/role-based-access-control/check-access) for the resource group in which you'll provision Azure resources.
+- If you already have an Azure account, make sure you have **Owner** [access instructions](https://docs.microsoft.com/azure/role-based-access-control/check-access) for the resource group in which you'll provision Azure resources.

 _Your IT organization may provide you access to an Azure resource group, but not the entire subscription.
-If that's the case, take note of that resource group name and make sure you have `Contributor` access to it, using the instructions mentioned above._
+If that's the case, take note of that resource group name and make sure you have `Owner` access to it, using the instructions mentioned above._

 This hack's setup files will create the following resources in your Azure Resource Group.
 Make sure you can create the following: